 In Capitol Heights, a lot of people use the subway to get to work every day though Capitol Heights is a relatively small town.
 Those that ride the subway are primarily traveling out of town to good jobs in other cities.

-The percentage of adults in Capitol Heights with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.65% of adults in Capitol Heights have a bachelor's degree or advanced degree.
+The citizens of Capitol Heights are slightly less educated than the national average of 21.84% for the average city or town: 14.86% of adults in Capitol Heights have a bachelor's degree or advanced degree

 The people who call Capitol Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Capitol Heights residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Capitol Heights include English, Irish, German, and French .
+Important ancestries of people in Capitol Heights include German, English, Irish, and British.

 The most common language spoken in Capitol Heights is English.
-Other important languages spoken here include French and African languages.
+Other important languages spoken here include Spanish and French.